InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 }
 ```

+## ntaccounts
-## get the native token balance of the user for all system depositories
+Get the native token balance of the user for all system depositories

 ```
 cleos get table yx.ntoken user1 ntaccounts
 ```